What you will learn in this post:

 Cooking with marijuana calls for decarboxylation.
 That’s because when using dried flower, you’re mostly getting the cannabinoid THCA and/or CBDA.
 Put simply, these cannabinoids are acid forms that our body can’t do much with when consumed.

-The decarb process is simple to complete and can be done at home with DIY equipment or sophisticated tech.
-Keep in mind that each will create a potent aroma in your workspace.
+The decarb process is simple to complete and can be done at home with DIY equipment.
+Keep in mind that each method will create a potent aroma in your workspace.

 Be sure to have: